 Usually no, but every insurer has its own rules.

 7. Will I have to do traffic school?

-No. But people convicted of not transporting a child in a proper safety restraint (car seat) can elect to complete an education course in exchange for reduced penalties.
+No. But you can elect to complete an education course in exchange for reduced penalties.
 See question 3.

 8. What will happen if I ignore my ticket?

 You face a delinquency fee (up to $100 in most cases) and can have your license suspended.8